NghiDao2/EEC172-Final-Project/README.md

 - Replace the links in AWSIoT.h
 - Set up the Wifi connection in commons.h
 - Run code and download result.csv from AWS DynamoDB into the root folder
-- Run the notebook to visualize the result
+- Run VisualizeResult.ipynb to visualize the result

 ## Abstract